Virtual-Learning-Lab/Virtual-Learning-Lab/index.md

 ## Welcome to Virtual Learning Lab

 Virtual Learning Lab V0.01 is currently under development.
-Virtual Learning Lab will be available on VR headsets, pc, Android, and IOS
+Virtual Learning Lab will first be Andriod and IOS only and in later updates support for other platforms will be added.